facebook

 Pike River, Montérégie, QC (Photo by NCC)

 Connection, network, throughput: no, we're not talking about Wi-Fi, we're talking about waterways.
-The Nature Conservancy of Canada (NCC) is very involved in conservation of the Rivière aux Brochets area in the Eastern Townships, where a two-year study has yielded much information about the health of the water system.
+The Nature Conservancy of Canada (NCC) is very involved in conservation of the Rivière aux Brochets area, where a two-year study has yielded much information about the health of the water system.
 The team studied 200 hundred crossings to identify water flow problems.

 The study revealed that the flow and discharge of the river’s various tributaries are not optimal at all locations due to misaligned culverts.
 Further action is required to prevent flooding and to allow fish to move freely through the system.
 We have been working with the municipalities to present the results of the study and to implement solutions.